In a candidate driven market, speed is essential.

 The best way to encourage candidates and employees to share their positive experiences is to share the importance of the ratings with them.
 Nick focuses on building pride in company ratings so that every employee feels the culture is something they own.

 3. Build cohesive branding

 According to Nick, creating a strong brand that resonates with people can decrease the time required to find and attract candidates, while also increasing inbound flow.
 So, instead of digging through LinkedIn and similar platforms, candidates with an affinity for your brand come straight to you.

 “Instead of burying yourself in sourcing work, you’ve got qualified people coming to you,” he says.
 “You’re going to get better candidates a lot sooner.”

 While you don’t want to make candidates uncomfortable, limiting the time an offer is out can streamline hiring processes and ensure better organizational alignment.
 Nick suggests offering a week for decision-making, which may vary depending on your hiring context.

 “You have to find a balance and establish mutual respect between employee and employer,” Nick says.
-“Allowing too much time opens the door for your offer to be leveraged — and a candidate with true alignment won’t need that much time.”
+“Allowing too much time when recruiting opens the door for your offer to be leveraged — and a candidate with true alignment won’t need that much time.”

 To hear this episode, and many more like it, you can subscribe to The High Growth Matters Podcast on our website, Apple Podcasts, Spotify, or just search for The High Growth Matters Podcast in your favorite podcast player.